mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## Transaction

+A transaction object works completely the same as it was with `ADO.Net`.
+The library only abstracted `ADO.Net` including the transaction objects.

-The transactions works as-is as `ADO.Net` transactions.
-It can be created by calling the `CreateConnection` method of the repository object and call the underlying `BeginTransaction` method of the transaction object.
-Below is the sample way on how to create a transaction.
+Transactions can be created by calling the `BeginTransaction` method of the `Connection` object.
+See the sample below.
 ```
 var stockRepository = new StockRepository(connectionString);
 var connection = stockRepository.CreateConnection().EnsureOpen();